zshzoo/iwd/README.md

 # iwd

-In a similar vein as $PWD, this Zsh plugin stores your initial working directory in `$IWD`
+> Similar in concept to `$PWD`, this Zsh plugin saves your initial working directory in `$IWD` for easy returns to the starting point of your session.